Winter garden with birdhouse, birds, hedgehog, frost, and festive greenery.

 1. Provide Food for Birds and Wildlife

-• Ground Feeders: Scatter seeds and mealworms for ground-feeding birds like robins and blackbirds.
+• Spreading seed and mealworms on ground feeders for robins and blackbirds.

 A peaceful winter garden corner featuring a wooden hedgehog house surrounded by a pile of leaves and logs.
 Frosty ground and evergreen plants add to the wildlife-friendly atmosphere.